Zero-sum repeated games: Counterexamples to the existence of the asymptotic value and the conjecture $\operatorname{maxmin}=\operatorname{lim}v_n$: A repeated game with symmetric information where (v lambda ) does not converge

 Now let us explain the dynamics of the game informally.
-Assume that the game starts in $p=0_0=0^{++}$.
-Player 1 wants to go to state $1_0=1^{++}$.
-If she plays $Q$ immediately, the game is absorbed in $0^*$, which is the worst state for her.
+Assume that the game starts in state $p=0_0=0^{++}$.
+Since the payoff is 1 in states lying in $P_1$ and $0$ in states lying in $P_0$, and since Player~1 maximizes the payoff, Player~1 wants to go to state $1_0=1^{++}$.
+If she plays $Q$ immediately, the game is absorbed in state $0^*$, which is the worst state for her.
 If she never plays $Q$, the payoff is 0 forever, which is also an unfavorable outcome for her.
-If she plays $C$ until the state goes to $0_{n}$, and then $Q$, then the state is absorbed in $0^*$ with probability $2^{-n}$ (we will often call \textit{absorbing risk taken by Player 1} the probability that the game is absorbed in $0^*$), and the game goes to $1^{++}$ with a probability of $(1-2^{-n})$.
+If she plays $C$ until the state is $0_{n}$, and then she plays $Q$, then the game is absorbed in state $0^*$ with probability $2^{-n}$ (we will often call \textit{absorbing risk taken by Player}~1 the probability that the game is absorbed in state $0^*$), and the game goes to state $1^{++}$ with a probability of $(1-2^{-n})$.

-To reach $0_{n}$ from $0^{++}$, Player 1 needs $2^{n}$ stages on average.
-Hence Player 1 has to make a trade-off between staying not too long in states of type 0, and having a low probability of being absorbed in $0^*$ when she plays $Q$.
-Basically Player 1 needs to wait on average $2^n$ stages to reduce the absorbing risk to $2^{-n}$.
+To reach state $0_{n}$ from state $0^{++}$, Player~1 needs $2^{n}$ stages on average.
+Hence, Player~1 has to make a trade-off between staying not too long in states of type 0, and having a low probability of being absorbed in $0^*$ when she plays $Q$.
+Basically, Player~1 needs to wait on average $2^n$ stages to reduce the absorbing risk to $2^{-n}$.

-The same principle applies to Player 2.
-Assume that the game starts in $p=1^{++}$.
-Player 2 plays $C$ until reaching $1_{2n}$, and then $Q$.
-The game is absorbed in $1^*$ with a probability of $2^{-2n}$, and it goes to state $0^{++}$ with a probability of $(1-2^{-2n})$.
+The same principle applies to Player~2.
+Assume that the game starts in state $p=1_0=1^{++}$.
+Player~2 plays $C$ until reaching state $1_{2n}$, and then $Q$.
+The game is absorbed in state $1^*$ with a probability of $2^{-2n}$, and it goes to state state $0^{++}$ with a probability of $(1-2^{-2n})$.

-To reach $1_{2n}$, Player 2 needs on average $2^{2n}$ stages.
-Player 2 can also play $Q$ in $1_{2n+1}$, but this is not a good strategy, since such a state is harder to reach than $1_{2n}$ ($2^{2n+1}$ stages on average) but leads to the same absorbing risk $2^{-2n}$.
-Note that the time needed by Player 2 to go from $1^{++}$ to $1_{2n}$ is on average the same as the time needed by Player 1 to go from $0^{++}$ to $0_{2n}$.
+To reach state $1_{2n}$, Player~2 needs on average $2^{2n}$ stages.
+Player~2 can also play $Q$ in state $1_{2n+1}$, but this is not a good strategy, since such a state is harder to reach than state $1_{2n}$ ($2^{2n+1}$ stages on average) but leads to the same absorbing risk $2^{-2n}$.
+Note that the time needed by Player~2 to go from state $1^{++}$ to state $1_{2n}$ is on average the same as the time needed by Player~1 to go from state $0^{++}$ to state~$0_{2n}$.
 The state of the game oscillates between states of type 0 and states of type 1 as long as it does not reach an absorbing state.
-The only asymmetry of the game is that Player 1 can take any absorbing risks of the form $2^{-n}$, whereas Player 2 can only take absorbing risks of the form $2^{-2n}$.
+The only asymmetry of the game is that Player~1 can take any absorbing risks of the form $2^{-n}$, whereas Player~2 can only take absorbing risks of the form $2^{-2n}$.